In addition to skiing, snowboarding, ice skating and crazy carpet sledding opportunities, Grouse Mountain also has great snowshoeing trails in winter.

 (A) Blue Grouse Loop

-The Blue Grouse Loop is perfect for folks who want to try snowshoeing for the first time or simply enjoy a non-strenuous trek.
-It’s about 1.5 kilometres long.
+The Blue Grouse Loop is perfect for people new to snowshoeing or for those who simply enjoy a non-strenuous trek.
+It’s about 1.5 kms long.
 There isn’t much of an incline to worry about as the terrain is quite flat throughout.
 The loop is enjoyable for snowshoers of all ages and fitness levels.
 Especially after a fresh snowfall, it’s a very picturesque route.

 About half of the Blue Grouse Loop is identical to the Light Walk trail.
 It’s just a bigger loop.
 Both trails start and finish at the same spot.
 After going through the Light Tunnel at the start you’ll make your way to where you’ll see part of the Mountain Rope Adventure (which operates in warmer months).
 At that point, if you veer left you’ll be on the Blue Grouse Loop Trail.
 If you keep right you’ll do the Light Walk.